-One of the biggest races during the Del Mar summer meet in California, the Pacific Classic boasts of containing the world's current best horse - Arrogate.
-NBC Sports Network is airing the return of the Breeders' Cup Classic Champion at 8:00pm ET following his uncharacteristic defeat in the San Diego Handicap.
+One of the biggest races during the Del Mar summer meet in California is the Pacific Classic, often boasting of top level Thorougbreds.
+NBC Sports Network is airing the return of the Breeders' Cup Classic Challenge "Win and You're In" race at 8:00pm ET.
 The Pacific Classic is a grade I stakes race for 3-year-old horses and up.
 Run at a distance of 1 1/4 miles on dirt.

 Looking for angles on how to bet the race?
-Then take a look at our FREE Pacific Classic Betting Guide!
+Then take a look at our FREE Pacific Classic Tipsheet!

 There’s only one question leading into the $1 million Pacific Classic

 (G1) at Del Mar this weekend: which Arrogate will show up?